-Ms. Lione is also a Fellow of the Governance Center (recently renamed the ESG Center) of The Conference Board and she currently serves as a director of two companies.
-She has been a member of the Board of Directors and Audit Committee of Sargento Foods Inc. since 2006 and now serves on its Compensation Committee; and she has been a member of the Board of Directors of Badger Meter, Inc. (NYSE:BMI) since February 2012, is a member of its Compensation and Corporate Governance Committees, and served as its Lead Director from April 2015 to April 2017.
+Ms. Lione has been a member of the Board of Directors and Audit Committee of Sargento Foods since 2006 and now serves on its Compensation Committee; and she has been a member of the Board of Directors of Badger Meter, Inc. (NYSE:BMI) since February 2012, is a member of its Compensation and Corporate Governance Committees, and served as its Lead Director from April 2015 to April 2017.
 Ms. Lione formerly served as a director of Imperial Sugar Company (NASDAQ:IPSU) and a director of The F. Dohmen Co, a Wisconsin private company in the life science services business.
 As a current corporate director, she is a member of Women Corporate Directors, Washington DC chapter.

 For more than 23 years, Ms. Lione was in the C-suite and served as General Counsel of 3 companies in 3 different industries: global marketing/manufacturing; publishing, printing and digital imaging; and insurance, banking and financial services.
 In her most recent assignment, she was the Executive Vice President, General Counsel, Secretary and Chief Compliance Officer of Harley-Davidson, Inc. until May 2010.
-She also served as President of The Harley-Davidson Foundation from 2006 until May of 2011 when she retired from the company.
-During her almost 14 year career with Harley-Davidson she was a member of the executive leadership team and also served as Vice President of Human Resources for 2 years.
-As an executive officer of this Fortune 500 public company, she managed all worldwide legal affairs, corporate governance and compliance for the company including its financial services subsidiary and its trademark holding company.
-For the 7 years prior to joining Harley-Davidson, Ms. Lione was General Counsel and Secretary of U.S. News & World Report and its affiliates, The Atlantic Monthly Company, Applied Graphics Technologies and Applied Printing Technologies.
-Her first General Counsel position from 1986-89 was with Sun Life Group of America in Atlanta, Georgia where she managed the legal and regulatory affairs of 5 insurance companies licensed in 50 states.
-Ms. Lione started her legal career as a real estate tax lawyer with Morgan, Lewis & Bockius in Philadelphia and then with Hansell & Post in Atlanta where she was seconded to John Portman’s architectural and development companies for about 2 years.
+She also served as President of The Harley-Davidson Foundation until May of 2011 when she retired from the company.
+During her almost 14 year career with Harley-Davidson, she was a member of the executive leadership team and also served as Vice President of Human Resources for 2 years.
+Prior to joining Harley-Davidson, Ms. Lione was General Counsel and Secretary of U.S. News & World Report and its affiliates, The Atlantic Monthly Company, Applied Graphics Technologies, and Applied Printing Technologies.
+Her first General Counsel position was with Sun Life Group of America in Atlanta, Georgia where she managed the legal and regulatory affairs of 5 insurance companies licensed in 50 states.
+Ms. Lione started her legal career with Morgan, Lewis & Bockius in Philadelphia.

 Ms. Lione is presently a member of the Board of Trustees of the University of Rochester and serves on its Audit and Research & Innovation Committees.
 She is also the founding co-chair of the Global Women's Network for the University.
-In Washington DC, she is on the Boards of Dog Tag Bakery, Inc. and the International Senior Lawyers Project; and in Milwaukee, she is on the Board of the Milwaukee Art Museum where she also served as its Secretary until 2017.
-She is an Emeritus member of the Board of Milwaukee Women, Inc. She was Co-Chair of the 2013 Campaign for the United Performing Arts Fund and Co-Chair of the 2004 United Way campaign for Metropolitan Milwaukee.
-Ms. Lione also served as Chair of the Board of the Community Sports & Entertainment Support, Inc, a support organization for the Bradley Center in Milwaukee, Wisconsin, following her service on the board of the Bradley Center (appointed by the Governor) for many years.
+In Washington DC, she is on the Boards of the Abramson Scholarship Foundation, Dog Tag Bakery, Inc. and the International Senior Lawyers Project; and in Milwaukee, she is on the Board of the Milwaukee Art Museum and is an Emeritus member of the Board of Milwaukee Women, Inc. Ms. Lione also served as Chair of the Board of the Community Sports & Entertainment Support, Inc, a support organization for the Bradley Center in Milwaukee, Wisconsin, following her service on the board of the Bradley Center (appointed by the Governor) for many years.